code-dot-org/code-dot-org/dashboard/test/ui/README.md

 If you get the error `unknown error: cannot get automation extension`, follow the [chromedriver-helper instructions](https://github.com/flavorjones/chromedriver-helper#updating-to-latest-chromedriver) to upgrade to latest chromedriver.

-### With remote browsers: Saucelabs
+### With remote browsers: Sauce Labs

-Running tests remotely on [Saucelabs](https://saucelabs.com) lets you review results, view visual logs of test runs and even watch live video of your tests running on different browsers in real-time.
+Running tests remotely on [Sauce Labs](https://saucelabs.com) lets you review results, view visual logs of test runs and even watch live video of your tests running on different browsers in real-time.

 We currently have 120 available browsers, and the automated ui tests attempt to run 110.

 #### Credentials

-Saucelabs requires credentials to be set in locals.yml first.
+Sauce Labs requires credentials to be set in locals.yml first.

 ```
 # code-dot-org/locals.yml